-Originally springing to life within a shipping container in Brixton, Kricket was started by Will Bowlby and Rik Campbell and is based around modern, seasonal plates of Indian food (signature dishes include Keralan fried chicken and sapphire pakoras).
+Originally springing to life within a shipping container in Brixton, Kricket restaurant was started by Will Bowlby and Rik Campbell and is based around modern, seasonal plates of Indian food (signature dishes include Keralan fried chicken and sapphire pakoras).
 They quickly developed a fair bit of buzz around what they were doing and 2017 saw them launch their first permanent site in Soho (they are now up to 3 sites around London as of 2019).
 It seemed a natural choice to visit and understand what they were doing so well.

 Bold, confident and energetic

 It’s obvious as soon as you step inside that they have created an energetic, contemporary brand.
-The vibe is defiantly casual with minimal space for reservations and walk ins very much encouraged.
+The vibe is defiantly casual with minimal space for reservations and walk-ins very much encouraged.

-Design wise, it has a strength that matches the flavours of the food – bold, confident and deliberately avoiding anything too polished; the moody lighting, hacked off plaster and scrawled murals contrast with the relatively generous seats at the bar and high quality lava stone bar top.
+Design-wise, it has a strength that matches the flavours of the food – bold, confident and deliberately avoiding anything too polished; the moody lighting, hacked off plaster and scrawled murals contrast with the relatively generous seats at the bar and high quality lava stone bar top.
 This gives off an impression that they really care about your experience, they want you to feel comfortable and well looked after but in an environment with some genuine attitude.

 It’s generally very well done, although as with many restaurants it seems, the lighting in the toilet is distractingly bad – the use of a single spotlight to highlight the (slightly overpowering) incense holder is a nice touch, but some other lights so I can see myself in the mirror would be welcome.
 A small point in an otherwise well choreographed experience.

-Our server had a knowledgable confidence about him.
+Our server had knowledgable confidence about him.
 I say server, as waiter doesn’t seem the right term.
 As I sat up at the counter looking into the open kitchen, he talked me through the menu and took my order from behind the counter.
 The service had that easy, relaxed feeling that only comes from a lot of practise and knowing the menu inside out.